vmware/vic-product/docs/user_doc/vic_vsphere_admin/common_vic_options.md

 For information about how to obtain the certificate thumbprint either before running `vic-machine` or to verify a thumbprint from a `vic-machine` error message, see [Obtain vSphere Certificate Thumbprints](obtain_thumbprint.md).

 **CAUTION**: Specifying the `--force` option bypasses certificate thumbprint verification.
 Using `--force` in this way exposes VCHs to the risk of man-in-the-middle attacks, in which attackers can learn vSphere credentials.
 Using `--force` also bypasses other checks, and can result in data loss.
+As consequence, only use `--force` for troubleshooting purposes.
+Do not use `--force` in production environments.

 Use upper-case letters and colon delimitation in the thumbprint.
 Do not use space delimitation.